 Rothman Manor: Our full report

-Each room has air conditioning (with heating function), a satellite TV, personal safe, ipod docking station, direct dial telephone, tea/coffee making facilities and a stocked minibar.
+All the rooms are individually decorated in a quirky, very contemporary style, with bright colours and modern furniture, which blends very well with the original buildings and their traditional features.
+Each room has air conditioning (with heating function), a satellite TV, personal safe, iPod docking station, direct-dial telephone, tea/coffee-making facilities and a stocked minibar.
 The en-suite bathrooms have underfloor heating and are equipped with heated towels rails, bathrobes, hairdryers and complimentary toiletries.

-Our viewRothman Manor is a modern contemporary guesthouse located in a traditional manor house – a pleasant surprise!
+Rothman Manor is a contemporary guesthouse in a traditional manor-house – a pleasant surprise!
 The gardens are a real treat to explore.
-For comfortable upmarket accommodation in Swellendam, this is a good place to stay.
+For comfortable upmarket accommodation in Swellendam, it is a good place to stay.

 Food & drink

-Usual board basis: B&B
+- Usual board basis